 2.4.12 MUNICIPAL BUILDING AND/OR TOWN HALL

 A jurisdiction's hall is integral to the operation of local governance, providing a location for offices, supplies, and personal.
-The Town's Garage is located on STH 78, south of the Village of Argyle.
-The Planning Commission meets at the Village of Argyle Municipal Building.
+Table 2.1 below lists the location of Shullsburg's municipal buildings and facilities.